cilium/cilium/Documentation/gettingstarted.rst

 security policies, which are automatically applied to any container with that label, no matter where or when it is run within a container cluster.

-We'll start with a simple example where allow *app2* to reach *app1* on port 80, but disallow the same connectivity from *app3* to *app1*.
+We'll start with a simple example where we allow *app2* to reach *app1* on port 80, but disallow the same connectivity from *app3* to *app1*.
 This is a simple policy that filters only on IP protocol (network layer
 3) and TCP protocol (network layer 4), so it is often referred to as an L3/L4